apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>Actions can be executed in different ways:</p>
 <ul>
 <li>ExecAction: Executes a command inside a container.
-which may run as a K8s job or be executed inside the Lorry sidecar container, depending on the implementation.
-Future implementations will standardize execution within Lorry.
 A set of predefined environment variables are available and can be leveraged within the <code>exec.command</code>
 to access context information such as details about pods, components, the overall cluster state, or database connection credentials.